The best stretch for your lower back will loosen up tight muscles, increase blood flow, and help with mobility, so you no longer feel as much tension.

 The Cat and Dog Stretch loosen up those tight areas in the spine and works on mobility in the spine.

-Hold the dog position for about a second or two and then move in the opposite direction to the cat stretch.
+Hold the dog position for about a second and then move opposite the cat’s stretch.
 Inhale into a dog, exhale into a cat.
 Go through 5 to 10 repetitions of the exercise.
-You will probably notice that you are able to go a little bit further as you loosen up your neck, mid-back, and pelvis.
+You will probably notice that you can go a little further as you loosen up your neck, mid-back, and pelvis.
 This is an excellent lower backstretch.

 There you go, now it’s your turn!
-Give it a go before you exercise in order to loosen up that lower back.
-It is the best stretch that you can do for your lower back.
-You can do it before working out, you can do it when you wake up, and you can do it in the evening in order to loosen up that lower back.
+Please get the best stretch you can do for your lower back.
+Please give it a go before you exercise to loosen up that lower back.
+You can do it before working out, you can do it when you wake up, and you can do it in the evening to loosen up that lower back.

 Rick Kaselj, MS